Apply for the next session

-If there is anything you don’t love about the program – then you as you know, you can call us – any time of day – and we’ll do everything in our power to improve it.
-If that isn’t clear… then we have really failed in our most basic of communication.
+If there is anything you don’t love about the program – call us – any time of day – and we’ll do everything in our power to improve it.

 If you like the program, please tell people about it!
-It can help us get more people to join our community and bring in revenue to continue to build out future electives for you!
+The larger our community grows, the more revenue and resources we’ll have to continue to build out future electives for you.

 Remember, if a student ends up coming to the school because of you, you get the finders fee.

-There’s even a $500 raffle for leaving a review there ^.
+There’s even a $500 raffle for leaving a review at Career Karma and those places (we think).

 We really appreciate you helping us spread the word.